 …And why black belts realize they know very little

 I was listening to a Joe Rogan Podcast with Robb Wolf (Check it out here; it’s a good one) and in their conversation, a psychological construct was brought up that I have never heard of.
-It’s called the Dunning-Kruger effect and it essentially means that people of low competence in a skill area tend to believe they know much more than they actually do.
+It’s called the Dunning-Kruger Effect.
+The idea behind the Dunning-Kruger Effect is that people of low competence in a skill area tend to believe they know much more than they actually do.
 It is an interesting concept when you see the typical MMA enthusiast come into a school for the first time thinking they can beat everyone because they’ve seen Demian Maia do it on television all the time.